Israel's Netanyahu returns with hard-right cabinet set to expand settlements | Politics

 Opponents heckled him with chants of "Weak!
 Weak!".
 They say Netanyahu had to make costly deals to secure new partners after centrist parties boycotted him over his legal woes.
 His government secured 63 of a possible 120 parliamentary votes in a confirmatory ballot, before the cabinet was sworn in.

+And despite the deeply conservative makeup of the right-wing majority, with a number of members who have made anti-LGBTQ comments, parliament elected Amir Ohana, an openly gay Netanyahu loyalist, as its new speaker.
 For Palestinians, Netanyahu's line-up has darkened an already bleak outlook, with violence surging and Jewish settlements set to expand in the West Bank - among territories where they hope to build a future state.
-Netanyahu's conservative Likud party said in its guidelines for the government that it would "promote and develop settlement" on lands to which "the Jewish people has an exclusive and unassailable right".

-Most world powers deem settlements built on land captured in war illegal.
 "These guidelines constitute a dangerous escalation and will have repercussions for the region," said Nabil Abu Rudeineh, spokesperson for Palestinian President Mahmoud Abbas, said.
+The U.S. ambassador to Israel congratulated Netanyahu on getting sworn in, saying on Twitter: "Here’s to the rock solid U.S.-Israel relationship and unbreakable ties."

 FLARE-UP WORRIES This year has already seen some of the worst West Bank violence since 2015 as Israeli forces have cracked down on Palestinian unrest and militant attacks.